nbeb/nbeb.github.io/_pages/research.md

 ---
 **Aerodynamics**
-I am interested in aerodynamics, specifically in the context of wind energy.
-This includes studying the wakes and aerodynamic properties of wind turbines and more generally, bluff bodies and rotors.
-Additionally, I am intrigued by the interactions that occur when these bodies are grouped together or exposed to atmospheric flows.
+I am interested in studying the wakes and aerodynamic properties of wind turbines and more generally, bluff bodies and rotors.
+Particular attention is given to the interactions that occur when these bodies are grouped together or exposed to atmospheric flows.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/Wind_Farm.jpg" title="Flow in a wind farm" class="img-fluid rounded z-depth-1" %}